brumar/onionizer/README.md

 WARNING : this readme is a mess, I am working on it.
 Only the Introduction is acceptable at the moment.

+todo :
+- remove signature check (and remove part of the doc that is related to it)
+- yield None is enough to understand that arguments are not changed (no need for onionizer.Unchanged)
+- Maybe there is no need for the KeywordArgs (a mapping is easy to recognize), only the PositionalArgs is needed to distinguish between positional and the mixture of positional + keyword arguments.
+... or maybe just having Params(args=(), kwargs={})

 Onionizer is a library that makes decorators easier to read, write and chain.
 Let's review the anatomy of a classical decorator: